 He also took on “I-Spy” for Sparky (a character most associated with Les Barton, who passed in 2008), drawing it for three years, drew “Spike”, the masthead character for the eponymous comic launched in 1983 by DC Thomson, “Pop, Dick, and Harry” for The Beezer.

-Also working for IPC from 1970, he drew strips such as “Three Story Stan” and “Wizards Anonymous” for Whizzer and Chips, and over 500 pages, over six years, of “Scream Inn” for Fleetway, which first appeared in Shiver and Shake in 1973, running there for 79 issues, before moving to Whoopee the following year.
+Also working for IPC from 1970, he drew strips such as “Three Story Stan” and “Wizards Anonymous” for Shiver and Shake, and over 500 pages, over six years, of “Scream Inn” for Fleetway, which also first appeared in Shiver and Shake in 1973, running there for 79 issues, before moving to Whoopee the following year.

 In a feature on the development of “Scream Inn” for his Kazoop!
 Blog, Irmantas Povilaika notes that in an interview for the fanzine, Golden Fun, (Winter 1979) Brian declared “Scream Inn” his major success at IPC – and also the most rewarding one.
 Praising editor Bob Paynter for a good piece of editorial planning, tailoring the strip’s formula to suit the artist’s strong points, (the ability to create atmosphere, architectural settings, organise a crowd of characters visually, cope with complicated action effects, etc.), Brian recalled that before he started it he was given a general formula upon which he could build.
 There had to be an Innkeeper and a family of ghosts and there had to be an old inn setting, and each week somebody had to try and stay in the haunted bedroom for a prize of a million pounds and each week they got chucked out – and the rest was left to the illustrator.